JoshData/fast_diff_match_patch/README.rst

 google-diff-match-patch is a Google library for computing differences between text files (<http://code.google.com/p/google-diff-match-patch>).
 Thare are implementations in various languages.
 Although there is a Python port, it's slow on very large documents, and I have a need for speed.
 I wanted to use the C++ implementation, but I'm a Python guy so I'd prefer to use it from Python.

-@leutloff determined that the C++ port could be even faster by replacing the Qt 4 dependency with the standard C++ library primitives.
-So he rewrote the module at <https://github.com/leutloff/diff-match-patch-cpp-stl>.
+Google's library depends on Qt 4, so some other folks rewrote it using the standard C++ library classes instead, making it more portable.
+That's at <https://github.com/leutloff/diff-match-patch-cpp-stl>.

-This project is an extension module for Python using @leutloff's library so Python code can call into the native library easily.
+This project is a Python extension module for the C++ STL port so Python code can call into the native library easily.
 It works in both Python 2 and Python 3.

 Example